 We’re all familiar with the term “helicopter” or even “snowplow” parents, who swoop into any situation and take over, rather than let their kids navigate an unfamiliar or tough situation on their own.
 In fact, college professors report a tremendous increase in parents calling them to inquire about grades, says Marie Kueny, a licensed school counselor in Kenosha, Wisconsin.
 “Many parents are so supportive of their children that they are actually preventing them from advocating for themselves.”

 Student success in college will hinge on them knowing how to reach out and seek advice from their professors or resident advisor.
 To prepare for this shift, Kueny recommends that parents encourage teens to approach teachers in high school about a grade or a missing assignment or to tell their coach why they are missing a practice.
 Do they have to cancel on a babysitting job?
 They need to be the one to make that call.
-Help them role play the conversation if they’re not sure what to say.
+Help them role play the conversation if they’re not sure what to say so that they are ready for college.

 3. Can they be a good roommate?